 • FMC NICU Clinician/Charge Nurse

 2. When connected with the referral site, ask the 4 Questions.
-This can be done by any staff and should be done ASAP.
+This can be done by any staff (although usually by the SANTS team) and should be done ASAP.
 If the Transport Neonatologist and/or SANTS team are not on-line for the 4 questions, please provide this information when they join the call.

 1. How old is the baby from birth?